 During medieval times, fighting with a sword was one of the most common ways of warfare and this resulted in a lot of importance for medieval shields.

-A wide range of medieval shields were prevalent during different eras of the medieval times, including buckler shields, heater shields, parma shields, targa shields, mantlet shields, and others.
+A wide range of medieval shields was prevalent during different eras of medieval times, including buckler shields, heater shields, parma shields, targe shields, mantlet shields, and others.

-The history of shields can be traced back to Greeks in the ancient times when a circular shield called hoplon was used.
-These shields were mainly made of bronze and wood and were used as far back as 7th century BC.
+The history of shields can be traced back to Greeks in ancient times when a circular shield called hoplon was used.
+These shields were mainly made of bronze and wood and were used as far back as the 7th century BC.

 Romans made innovations to the Greek shields and used a rectangular shield known as Roman Scutum, it consisted of three layers of wooden strips with different orientations for strength.

 During medieval times, a variety of shields of different types were used in different eras.
 Medieval shield parts were also quite diverse although most of them had three main parts in common which are discussed below.

 The most important among all the parts of medieval shields was the Boss.
 It was the round central part of a shield and was, therefore, the most crucial with respect to defenses.